Glossary hero image

 • Gut Microbiome: The ecosystem of bacteria living in your digestive system.

-• Dietary Fibre: Non-digestible carbohydrates that promote gut health.
+• Dietary Fiber: Non-digestible carbohydrates that promote gut health.